openflighthpc/retype-documentation/Retype_Documentation/Running Jobs/slurm_scheduler/controlling_resources.md

 label: Controlling resources
 ---

 In order to promote efficient usage of the research environment - the job-scheduler is automatically configured with default run-time limits for jobs.
 These defaults can be overridden by users to help the scheduler understand how you want it to run your job.
-If we don’t include any instructions to the scheduler then the default limits are applied to a job.

 Job instructions can be provided in two ways; they are: